spichappa/TestVagrantAutomationWork/README.md

-Note: Once the chrome web driver zip file is extracted in the project tools directory, click on the exe to start the server and also add that path in the system environment variable through control panel->Systems and Security->System->Advanced Settings->Environment Variables
+Note: Once the chrome web driver zip file is extracted in the project tools directory, click on the exe to start the server and also add that path in the system environment variable through control panel->Systems and Security->System->Advanced Settings->Environment Variables Check the tools directory is added in the environment path as like below:
+-   echo %PATH%
+...D:\Automation\TestVagrant\TestVagrantAutomationWork\Generic\Tools\Drivers;

 #Installation Instruction: